mila-iqia/mila-docs/docs/examples/good_practices/wandb_setup/README.rst

         logger = logging.getLogger(__name__)

+   +    # To resume experiments with Wandb, we need to have code that can properly
+   +    # handle checkpointing (see other minimalist example about "checkpointing").
+   +    # We have to manage the `id` of the experiment that we are running so that
+   +    # it is unique and Wandb knows what previous run came before this one
+   +    # (i.e. what is being resumed).
+This is handled in the same way that saving
+   +    # model parameters is handled.
+   +    # This specific example here does not do that.
+   +
    +    # Setup Wandb
    +    run = wandb.init(
    +        # Set the project where this run will be logged